 Gabriel Zucman is Assistant Professor of Economics at the University of California, Berkeley.
 He is the author of The Hidden Wealth of Nations: The Scourge of Tax Havens (University of Chicago Press, 2015)

-Robert Armstrong is Chief Editorial Writer at the Financial Times, having previously been the FT’s Chief Editorial Writer and prior to that, Head of the FT’s Lex column, which has been dispensing pithy, pungent and analytically informed financial commentary for nearly 80 years.
-Prior to this, he was a columnist at Dow Jones and an analyst at Seminole Capital, a long/short hedge equity fund.
+Robert Armstrong is US Finance Editor at the Financial Times, having previously been the FT’s Chief Editorial Writer and prior to that, Head of the FT’s Lex column, which has been dispensing pithy, pungent and analytically informed financial commentary for nearly 80 years.
+Before joining the FT, Robert was a columnist at Dow Jones and an analyst at Seminole Capital, a long/short hedge equity fund.
 He is a Chartered Financial Analyst and has a PhD in Philosophy from Columbia University.

 Lionel Barber is the editor of the Financial Times.
 Since his appointment in 2005, Mr Barber has helped solidify the FT’s position as one of the first publishers to successfully transform itself into a multichannel news organisation.
 During his tenure, the FT has won numerous global prizes for its journalism, including Newspaper of the Year, Overseas Press Club, Gerald Loeb and Society of Publishers in Asia awards.
 He has co-written several books and has lectured widely on foreign policy, transatlantic relations, European security and monetary union in the US and Europe and appears regularly on TV and radio around the world.
-As editor, he has interviewed many of the world’s leaders in business and politics, including: US President Barack Obama, sitting US president Donald Trump, Chancellor Angela Merkel of Germany and President of Iran, Hassan Rouhani.
+As editor, he has interviewed many of the world’s leaders in business and politics, including: former US President Barack Obama, sitting US president Donald Trump, Chancellor Angela Merkel of Germany and President of Iran Hassan Rouhani.

-Mr Barber has received several distinguished awards, including the St George Society medal of honour and the Legion d’Honneur and in February 2018, the Media Society’s annual award for his outstanding contribution to journalism in the transatlantic community.
-He serves on the Board of Trustees at the Tate and the Carnegie Corporation of New York and is Chairman of the Tate.
+Mr Barber has received several distinguished awards, including the St George Society medal of honour and the Legion d’Honneur and in February 2018, the Media Society’s annual award for his outstanding contribution to journalism.
+He serves on the Board of Trustees at the Carnegie Corporation of New York and is Chairman of the Tate.